Consider these five steps when planning a lasting, values-driven legacy.

 3. Highlight the importance of education

 Investing in younger generations by funding their education could be an important part of your values-based estate planning.
-And there are options to explore that can help yield significant tax advantages.
+And there are options to explore that can help yield tax advantages.

 4. Fund a foundation or LLC